Vonage/video-express-plus-sample/README.md

 ## Installing dependencies

-1. You need to be logged into your npmjs account to install the private `@vonage/video-express-plus` module.
-Use `npm whoami` and `npm login`.

-2. Clone the repository.
+1. Clone the repository.

 ```sh
 git clone https://github.com/jeffswartz/video-express-plus-sample.git
 cd video-express-plus-sample
 ```

-3. Use the correct version of Node (v16):
+2. Use the correct version of Node (v16):

   ```sh
   nvm use
   ```

-4. cd to the Vanilla directory:
+3. cd to the Vanilla directory:

   ```sh
   cd Vanilla
   ```

-5. Add an environment variable with the npmjs token provided to you (see the Requirements section above):
+4. Add an environment variable with the npmjs token provided to you (see the Requirements section above):

    ```sh
    export NPM_TOKEN=npm_QX0T.....vCX   # Replace with your token string
    ```

-6. Install dependencies:
+5. Install dependencies:

   ```sh
   npm install